iamaaditya/iamaaditya.github.io/notes/index.md

 # Chess
   * [Chess]( {{site.baseurl}}/notes/chess/ ) - Chess, a wonderful game.
 My collection of articles, amusing facts, etc. I also use this link to share the often requested inputs.

+# Books
+  * [Books]( {{site.baseurl}}/notes/books/ ) - List of books I intend to read, reading or just a general recommendation for anyone looking for great book to read.